-Ensure you follow your internal processes and these steps
+Make sure you follow your internal procedures and these steps to deal with short-term absence:

-- Investigate the frequency, duration and reasons for absence. - Carefully monitor individual, departmental and overall workplace absence. - ALWAYS conduct a Return-to-work interview discuss problems with the employees concerned. - Consider requesting a medical report, with the employee's consent, to establish if there is any underlying medical condition to support the level of absence.
+- Investigate the frequency, duration and reasons for absence; - Carefully monitor individual, departmental and overall workplace absence; - Discuss problems with the employees concerned.
+Consider the use of return-to-work interviews with line management and completion of self-certification forms; - Consider requesting a medical report, with the employee's consent, to establish if there is any underlying medical condition to support the level of absence.
 There may be a condition or links to disability discrimination which may not be immediately apparent.
-Support and/or adjustments may be appropriate. - Work in conjunction with GPs, occupational therapists and PHI providers for advice on how to support the employee's return to work. - If you suspect that the employee's reasons for the absence are not genuine, investigate carefully, discuss with them and pursue formal disciplinary action where appropriate. - Consider what can be done to assist employees with personal or family problems would counselling help? - If the employee has a recognised illness or medical condition that is not a disability but their absence rate is unacceptably high, dismissal may be appropriate following the capability process.
-The employee's length of service and the availability of suitable alternative employment are relevant factors to consider.
-Where the absence is related to an actual or potential disability, extra care and additional steps will be required and expert HR and medical advice should be sought. - Consider contractual rights to sick pay and other benefits e.g., PHI.
+Support and/or adjustments may be appropriate; - Work in conjunction with GPs, medical professionals including occupational therapists and PHI providers (if applicable) for advice on how to support the employee's return to work.
+If there are no good medical reasons for the absences, the employee should be counselled and told what improvement is expected and warned what the consequences will be if none is seen. - If there are grounds to suspect that the employee's reasons for the absence are not genuine, investigate carefully, discuss with the employee and pursue formal disciplinary action where appropriate, in line with your procedure. - Consider what can be done to assist employees with personal or family problems would counselling help? - If the employee has a recognised illness or medical condition that is not a disability but their absence rate is unacceptably high, dismissal may be appropriate following the capability process.
+The employee's length of service and the availability of suitable alternative employment are relevant factors to consider before reaching a decision. - Exhaust contractual rights to sick pay and other benefits e.g. PHI.